samjolley/keyboards/kyria/keymaps/hands-down/README.txt

 ADJUST (layer 5) - Numbers

 To Do:
-Fix "." key on right index upper row

 Emoji shorcuts?!
 Linger keys?
 Slight hold on Q = "qu" or Tap Dance
-Run my common typed material to learn most commonly used symbols and punctuation.
+Run my common typed material through a stats program to learn most commonly used symbols and punctuation.
+Adjust as needed to place most commonly used punctuation near strong fingers.
+Limit pinky usage.

 Active issues: